 ^{}A comprehensive discussion of intellectual property protection issues is provided in the publication, A Guide to Intellectual Property Protection.
-The publication is available without charge from the Small Business Assistance Office, 1st National Bank Building, 332 Minnesota Street, Suite E200, St. Paul, MN 55101.
-Telephone: 651-556-8425 or 800-310-8323 Email: deed.mnsbao@state.mn.us
+The publication is available without charge from the Small Business Assistance Office, 180 East 5th Street, Suite 1200, St. Paul, MN 55101.
+Telephone: 651-556-8425 or 800-310-8323 | Email: smallbusiness@state.mn.us